zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 #### **Scenario 1**: Convincing stakeholders to adopt a new cloud architecture.

 Use Tactical Empathy by understanding the concerns of stakeholders who may worry about data security or cost implications.
 You might say, "It sounds like you are concerned about the security of our data in the cloud."
 Employ Mirroring when a stakeholder says, "I'm worried about the cost," by responding, "The cost?"
 Utilize Labeling by saying, "It seems like you're feeling uncertain about the transition."
 Conduct an Accusation Audit with, "You might think this is going to be too expensive and risky, and I understand why you'd feel that way."
 Ask Calibrated Questions such as, "What are the main challenges you see with moving to the cloud?" or "How can we ensure our data remains secure?"
 Finally, use The Power of No: "Would it be a ridiculous idea to explore a hybrid model?"

-#### **Scenario 2**: Negotiating adopting a new software development methodology.

-Recognize the team's attachment to the current methodology with Tactical Empathy: "I see that you've been very comfortable with our current Agile practices."
-When a team member says, "I don't think this new methodology will work," respond with Mirroring: "Won't work?"
-When they elaborate, continue mirroring their key phrases to draw more details.
-For example, if the team member says, "Yes, it's too different from what we're used to," respond, "Too different from what we're used to?"
-When they add, "Yes, we have established routines and this new approach will disrupt them," say, "Established routines and disruptions?"
-This might lead to, "Yes, we're worried that it will slow down our progress and make us less efficient initially."
-Label their concerns with, "It sounds like you're worried that this change will lead to inefficiencies and slow down our progress."
-Perform an Accusation Audit, stating, "You might think this change is unnecessary and disruptive."
-Use Calibrated Questions like, "What steps can we take to ensure this new methodology integrates smoothly with our existing processes?" or "How do you see this change improving our current workflow?"
-Use The Power of No with, "Is it a terrible idea to pilot this methodology on a smaller project first?"

-#### **Scenario 3**: Negotiating deadlines with the product management team.
+#### **Scenario 2**: Negotiating deadlines with the product management team.

 Show Tactical Empathy by understanding the pressure the product management team might be under to deliver on time: "It sounds like you're under a lot of pressure to meet these deadlines."
 Use Mirroring when a product manager says, "We need this feature by the end of the month," by responding, "By the end of the month?"
 When they say, "Yes, the marketing team has already planned a campaign around it," you might respond with, "Planned a campaign?"
 They might elaborate, "Yes, and if we miss the deadline, it will throw everything off."
 Follow up with, "Throw everything off?" leading to, "Yes, it will affect our quarterly targets."
 Label this by saying, "It seems like you're worried about how delays might affect the quarterly targets."
 Perform an Accusation Audit with, "You might think the engineering team is slow and unresponsive to deadlines."
 Use Calibrated Questions such as, "What can we do to ensure the most critical features are delivered on time?" or "How can we prioritize tasks to meet your needs without compromising quality?"
 Use The Power of No: "Would it be unreasonable to extend the deadline by two weeks to ensure the feature is fully tested?"

-#### **Scenario 4**: Convincing a team to refactor legacy code.

-Show Tactical Empathy by understanding the team's attachment to the existing codebase and the fear of extensive changes: "It sounds like you're concerned about the potential risks of changing the existing codebase."
-Use Mirroring when a team member says, "The legacy code works fine as it is," by responding, "Works fine as it is?"
-When they say, "Yes, we haven't had any major issues with it," respond with, "No major issues?"
-When they add, "Right, and changing it might introduce new problems," you could say, "Introduce new problems?" leading to, "Yes, and we're not sure if the benefits are worth the risks."
-Label this by saying, "It sounds like you're worried that refactoring might introduce new problems and the benefits might not be worth the risks."
-Perform an Accusation Audit by stating, "You might think this refactor is just going to be a huge time sink without much benefit."
-Use Calibrated Questions such as, "What are the biggest risks you see with refactoring the legacy code?" or "How can we ensure the refactor improves performance without disrupting current functionality?"
-Use The Power of No: "Would it be a bad idea to refactor the code in small, manageable sections?"

-#### **Scenario 5**: Gaining team buy-in for adopting a new technology stack.
+#### **Scenario 3**: Gaining team buy-in for adopting a new technology stack.

 Show Tactical Empathy by understanding the team's hesitation towards learning and integrating new technologies: "It sounds like you're concerned about the learning curve associated with this new technology."
 Use Mirroring when a team member says, "I don't see the need for this change," by responding, "Don't see the need?"
 When they say, "Yes, our current stack is working fine for us," respond with, "Working fine for us?"
 When they add, "Yes, we're familiar with it, and it meets our needs," you could say, "Meets our needs?" leading to, "Yes, switching to something new would be a hassle."
 Label this by saying, "It sounds like you're worried about the hassle of switching to a new technology, and you feel the current stack meets our needs."
 Perform an Accusation Audit by stating, "You might think this new technology will be too complex and time-consuming to adopt."
 Use Calibrated Questions such as, "What are the main challenges you anticipate with adopting this new technology?" or "How can we support the team to make the transition smoother?"
 Use The Power of No: "Would it be a terrible idea to start with a small, non-critical project to evaluate the benefits of the new stack?"

-#### **Scenario 6**: Managing unrealistic project timelines imposed by senior management.

-Show Tactical Empathy by understanding senior management's pressures regarding market competition and business goals: "It sounds like there's significant pressure to meet market demands quickly."
-Use Mirroring when a senior manager says, "We need the project completed in three months," by responding, "Three months?"
-When they say, "Yes, any longer, and we risk falling behind our competitors," they respond with, "Falling behind competitors?"
-When they add, "Yes, we must launch before they do," you could say, "Launch before they do?" leading to, "Yes, to capture the market share we're targeting."
-Label this by saying, "It sounds like you're worried about losing market share if we take longer."
-Perform an Accusation Audit, stating, "You might think we're not committed to meeting the company's goals."
-Use Calibrated Questions such as, "How can we ensure that the quality of the project is not compromised while aiming for a faster timeline?" or "What are the most critical features that need to be prioritized to meet this deadline?"
-Use The Power of No: "How am I supposed to deliver a high-quality, fully-tested product in three months with the current resources and constraints?"

-The last example, "How am I supposed to do that?" is a calibrated question designed to make the other party reconsider the feasibility of their demand and encourage a more realistic and collaborative discussion about what can be achieved.
-This approach helps negotiate more reasonable timelines or secure additional resources to meet tight deadlines.

 <br>
 ## To Probe Further